Prostate Adenocarcinoma (Prostate Cancer) in cats

 Diagnosis

-Additional diagnostic tests may include blood tests to assess the cat’s general health and rule out other possible diseases.
+Additional diagnostic tests may include blood tests to assess the cat’s overall health and rule out other possible diseases.
 In some cases, computed tomography (CT) or magnetic resonance imaging (MRI) may also be used to better understand the extent of tumor spread.

 Therapy